Fashion Scholarship Fund Scholarship

 The Fashion Scholarship Fund (FSF) is a national nonprofit organization dedicated to promoting education of the fashion arts and business.
 Their mission is to advance the fashion industry by encouraging gifted and enterprising young people to pursue careers in design, merchandising, retailing and business, ensuring the industry will continue to attract dedicated, capable and creative individuals.
 The scholarship includes a $7,500 award, an opportunity to attend the awards gala in New York City (complimentary travel and hotel), access to national network of internship opportunities, mentor program, regional networking events and an invitation to join the alumni association.
 The FSF invites a diverse group of students from business, creative and liberal art disciplines to apply!

 Eligible applicants must be full time students, with an overall G.P.A. of 3.20 or greater who are interested in the fashion industry.
-You must be a currently enrolled sophomore, junior, or senior undergraduate student at a member school to apply.
-Seniors graduating in Dec.
-2021, are not eligible to apply.
+You must be an enrolled sophomore, junior, or senior undergraduate student during the 2022-2023 school year to apply.
+Seniors graduating Dec.
+2022 or earlier, are not eligible to apply.

 - Permanent Resident